astronomer/airflow-guides/guides/get-started-airflow-2.md

 > **Note:** If you're a macOS user using ZSH as your shell, you may encounter an error.
 [Learn more](https://forum.astronomer.io/t/astro-cli-install-error-on-mac-zsh/659).

-### Install the CLI via Homebrew
+### Install or Upgrade the CLI via Homebrew

-To install the latest version of the Astronomer CLI via [Homebrew](https://brew.sh/), run:
+To install or upgrade to the latest version of the Astronomer CLI via [Homebrew](https://brew.sh/), run:

 ```bash
 $ brew install astronomer/tap/astro